-The Computer Science and ICT department at Bay House School aims to equip learners with the skills needed to be successful when using technology and survive in the dynamic digital environment.
+The Computer Science and ICT department at the GFM aims to equip learners with the skills needed to be successful when using technology and survive in the dynamic and ever changing digital environment.

 Key Stage 3

-- Problem Solving with Robotics – using Lego Mindstorms, our pupils gain an insight into writing code to solve a problem and working in teams.
+- Problem Solving – Pupils gain an insight into writing code to solve problems and working in teams to develop their collaboration, they will explore text based programming on Small Basic.

 The Year 9 curriculum provides an excellent introduction into Computer Science and ICT at GCSE and supports pupils in their options choices.